fidecastro/llama-cpp-connector/README.md

 # llama-cpp-connector

-Super simple Python connectors for llama.cpp, including vision models (Gemma 3, Qwen2-VL).
+Super simple Python connectors for llama.cpp, including vision models (Gemma 3, Qwen2-VL, QVQ).
 Compile llama.cpp and run!

 ## Overview

-This project provides lightweight Python connectors to easily interact with llama.cpp models, supporting both standard text models and multimodal vision models (currently Gemma 3 and Qwen2-VL).
+This project provides lightweight Python connectors to easily interact with llama.cpp models, supporting both standard text models and multimodal vision models (currently Gemma 3, Qwen2-VL, and QVQ).
 It creates a simple framework to build applications on top of llama.cpp while handling the complexity of model configuration, server management, and inference.

 The idea behind it is simple: to offer a minimalistic environment for Python coders to directly interact with llama.cpp without intermediaries like Ollama or LMStudio.
 Just go to HuggingFace, download your models, use the connectors and have fun!

 ## Features

 - 🚀 **Easy to use**: Only two Python classes to interact with local LLMs: `LlamaServerConnector` and `LlamaVisionConnector`
-- 🖼️ **Vision model support**: Ready-to-use connectors for Gemma 3 and Qwen2-VL vision models
+- 🖼️ **Vision model support**: Ready-to-use connectors for Gemma 3, Qwen2-VL, and QVQ vision models
 - 🔄 **OpenAI-compatible API**: Use the `LlamaServerConnector` with the OpenAI Python client
 - ⚙️ **Configurable**: simple JSON-based configuration for all model parameters
 - 🐳 **Docker ready**: Build once, prepare your container, run `docker commit` and your LLM-powered app is done